-It’s not that someone with Asperger’s is avoiding looking at you, it’s just that their natural way of being does not involve eye contact.
 If you tell them about it, they might then try extra hard to look you in the eye and then overdo it.
+They are doing their best, they just don’t have the same inbuilt feeling for eye contact that you might.

-It can feel like those with Asperger’s are being rude, when really they just don’t have any intuition for what is and isn’t the right thing to do.
-They can walk away when you are talking, invite you over for dinner then ignore you, open the door to let you into their house and look at you then walk off….anything that you take for granted as ‘normal manners’ will not be natural for him or her.
+What many people consider ‘normal manners’ may not be intuitive for someone with Asperger’s.
+They can walk away when you are talking, invite you over for dinner then ignore you, open the door to let you into their house and look at you then walk off….

-5. Obsessive focus on one topic (often an unusual one).
+5. Obsessive focus on one topic (which can be an unusual one).

 6. Unable to understand what you are feeling.

-Again, those with Asperger’s can rant on and on, unable to see that others are either offended or uninterested.
-But if they don’t like someone, they might suddenly not talk at all, which can be equally as awkward.
+Again, those with Asperger’s can talk a lot about what interests them, unable to see that others are either offended or uninterested.
+But if they don’t like someone, they might suddenly not talk at all, which can be awkward.

 8. Not a ‘sharer’.

 Wondering why the person you know doesn’t ask about how your day went?
 Or tell you about their recent successes?
-Sharing personal experience and emotions is not a given for someone with Asperger’s.
+Sharing personal experience unprompted is not necessarily a given for someone with Asperger’s.

-Once a person with Asperger’s comes to a conclusion they can be quite rigid and unable to see the perspective of others.
+Once a person with Asperger’s comes to a conclusion they can be quite set in it, and find it a challenge to see the perspective of others.